natoavilalopes/segmentacaoArtigo/README.md

 - - - - - - - - - - - - - - - - -

-Repository of files related to the article Assistance for Navigation of Autonomous Vehicles on Rural Roads using Instance Segmentation.
+Repository of files related to the article Assistance for Navigation of Autonomous Vehicles on Rural Roads using Instance Segmentation, submitted to [WVC 2024](https://wvc2024.ufv.br/).

 Relevant links: